Climbing in Villanueva del Rosario

 Villanueva de Cauche - New Crag

-At the moment there are only 8 routes here varying from 6a to 7c+; I've only done 4 of them so far but they are brilliant - 20 - 30m of intricate climbing on great rock up a slightly overhanging wall.
+At the moment, there are about 20 routes here varying from 6a to 7c+ which are brilliant; 20 to 30m of intricate climbing on great rock up a slightly overhanging wall.